JBMjese/PongGame/README.md

 !Welcome to PongGame :stuck_out_tongue:, a minimalist yet exciting version of the classic Pong game

 ![Pong](assets/GifPong.mp4)

-# Description
+# video_game: Description video_game:
-## PongGame is a stripped-down version of the iconic Pong game, designed to offer a fun and accessible experience for players of all ages and skill levels.
+PongGame is a stripped-down version of the iconic Pong game, designed to offer a fun and accessible experience for players of all ages and skill levels.
 Developed with Phaser, this project focuses on the essence of the original game, delivering simple yet satisfying mechanics.

 # Key Features
-- Simple Gameplay: :video_game: Control the left and right paddles with assigned buttons to bounce the ball :red_circle:.
+- Simple Gameplay: : Control the left and right paddles with assigned buttons to bounce the ball :red_circle:.
 - Realistic Physics: :inbox_tray: Enjoy precise simulation of ball physics as it bounces between paddles and walls :inbox_tray: .
 - No Scoring or Levels: Relax and enjoy the game without the pressure of accumulating points or facing difficulty levels.